Back to Blog

 3. Board certification and training

 Internal medicine is the right specialty for adult primary care.
 Internists train in the full complexity of adult health: chronic disease management, diagnostic reasoning, preventive care, coordination across specialties.
+The same depth matters when mental health concerns are part of the picture, since most depression and anxiety in adults is managed at the primary care layer rather than by a separate psychiatrist.

 What to look for: Board certification in Internal Medicine (ABIM or AOBIM), an active unrestricted Florida medical license, a clean record on the state licensing board (searchable at flhealthsource.gov), and continuing education in areas relevant to your health.
 The DO vs. MD distinction matters less than people think; doctors of osteopathic medicine complete equivalent training and hold the same prescribing and practice rights.
 Certification and ongoing training matter more than the letters.